 - Where possible pay with Paypal or Google Wallet or another service that offers buy protection.
 The last thing you need over the Christmas break is credit card fraud.
 Paypal is particularly valuable because it offers protection on any goods you pay for as well as the shipping costs.
 Paypal also mediates between buys and sellers making it much easier to get full communication if something goes wrong.

 There you have it – a few simple tools to making your Christmas shopping a two-hour armchair event rather than several days at a crowded mall.
 Oh – and how about one more thing to sweeten the deal?
-Here is our special Havana Home online Christmas shopping code for you, our regular customers – just type FBFriend in at checkout to receive 20% discount on any order of two or more products + Free Shipping.
+This Christmas we will be including a gift with every purchase made between now and the 25th.